Does Local Urban Governance Status Matter? Evidence from India: Background Data

 \subsubsection{Urban/Rural Classification vs Statutory Recognition}

-We define statutory recognition using the state-level files available on Indian government's Open Government Data (OGD) platform\footnote{https://data.gov.in/}.
+We define statutory recognition using the state-level files available on Indian government's Open Government Data (OGD) platform\footnote{State-level files were collected via \href{https://data.gov.in/}{https://data.gov.in/}.}.
 These files report the list of statutory towns (municipalities, corporations, nagar panchayats, etc.) for each state as of 2011.
 We merge these files with the PCA data using state and settlement names to create an indicator for statutory recognition.

-Table below shows the cross-tabulation of statutory recognition and whether a settlement meets the CT thresholds.

-Table \ref{tab:urban_thresholds} provides a descriptive sense of this process by cross-tabulating 2011 Census data on threshold eligibility and actual statutory status.
+Table \ref{tab:urban_thresholds} provides a descriptive sense of this process by cross-tabulating threshold eligibility in 2001 and statutory status by 2011.
 Several patterns stand out.
-First, many settlements that exceed each individual threshold remain unrecognized.
-For instance, over 26,800 settlements had populations above 5,000 yet were not statutory towns in 2011, compared to only 3,633 settlements that were both above 5,000 and officially urban (Panel A of Table 1).
-A similar discrepancy is seen for the density criterion (Panel B) and the non-agricultural workforce criterion (Panel C).
-Second, looking at the combined criteria (Panel D), we see that a total of 7,771 settlements met all three urban criteria as of 2011.
-However, only 2,577 of these were actually recognized as statutory towns, while 5,194 settlements met the criteria but remained governed as rural.
-Conversely, there were 1,175 statutory towns that did not meet all the criteria – these are typically older small towns or special cases that had municipal status historically despite falling short on one of the Census metrics.
+First, 17,509 settlements had populations above 5,000 yet were not statutory towns by 2011, compared to 3,570 settlements that were both above 5,000 and statutorily recognized (Panel A of Table~\ref{tab:urban_thresholds}).
+A similar discrepancy is seen for the density criterion (Panel B), where 194,146 settlements had density above 400 per km$^2$ in 2001 but were not statutory towns by 2011, while only 3,560 settlements met the density criterion and had statutory town status.
+For the non-agricultural workforce criterion (Panel C), 35,855 settlements had at least 75\% non-agricultural male workers but were not statutory towns, compared to 2,673 that met this criterion in 2001 and were statutory towns by 2011.
+Second, looking at the combined criteria (Panel D), a total of 5,916 settlements met all three urban criteria in 2001 (3,381 not statutory + 2,535 statutory).
+However, only 2,535 of these were actually recognized as statutory towns by 2011, while 3,381 settlements met the criteria but remained governed as rural.
+Conversely, there were 1,194 statutory towns that did not meet all the criteria; these are typically older small towns or special cases that had municipal status historically despite falling short on one of the Census metrics.
 This highlights that satisfying the Census definition is not sufficient for urban governance; political implementation by states is crucial.
-It also underscores the quasi-random aspect of our design: among settlements around the thresholds, some will have been converted to ULBs (treatment) and others not (control), not purely based on merit but partly due to state-specific policies and timing.
+It also underscores the quasi-random aspect of our design: among settlements around the thresholds, some received statutory recognition by 2011 and others did not, not purely based on merit but partly due to state-specific policies and timing.
+Nevertheless, as we will show in Section \ref{sec:empirical}, crossing the thresholds greatly increases the likelihood of statutory recognition, providing the basis for our fuzzy regression discontinuity approach.